 You are responsible to notify Mott Community College and any lenders if there are changes in your name, permanent mailing address, anticipated graduation date, or enrollment status.
 If you are a recipient of a Federal Loan, you must notify your lender should any of the following occur before the loan is repaid:

-You are responsible to report to Student Financial Services the type and amount of any scholarships or other financial assistance you receive from sources outside of Mott Community College.
+You are responsible to report to the Financial Aid Office the type and amount of any scholarships or other financial assistance you receive from sources outside of Mott Community College.
 Such scholarships or assistance may result in a revision or reduction in the amount of aid offered you.

-You are responsible to notify Student Financial Services in writing if you are receiving financial aid for attendance at another institution while attending Mott Community College.
+You are responsible to notify the Financial Aid Office in writing if you are receiving financial aid for attendance at another institution while attending Mott Community College.
 Students are not able to use Title IV funding (Pell Grant and Loans) at more than one school for the same period of time.
 Students are responsible for any outstanding balance caused by not notifying SFS prior to funds being disbursed.